sourcegraph/handbook/content/engineering/enablement/frontend-platform/index.md

 We plan and track our day-to-day work on our [Kanban board](https://github.com/orgs/sourcegraph/projects/144).
 Our current process (last updated 2021-06-29) is as follows:

-- Incoming tickets (e.g. from other teams) are given the `team/frontend-platform` label.
+- Incoming tickets (e.g., from other teams) are given the `team/frontend-platform` label.
 As part of our [triage process](#triage), these tickets are added to our board by the designated teammate.
 - Work is scheduled by adding a card to either the _Backlog (product)_ or the _Backlog (eng)_ column.
-  - _Backlog (product)_ is for work that directly contributes to product goals, and is refreshed and prioritized by the PM/EM.
+  - _Backlog (product)_ is for work that directly contributes to product goals and is refreshed and prioritized by the PM/EM.
   - _Backlog (eng)_ is refreshed and prioritized by the engineers.
 This is the place for refactorings, developer experience improvements, etc.
 - Work should not be moved into either column until it is ready for development.
 Tickets that require further input before an engineer can start working on them are put in the _Needs input_ column.
 - Tickets in the _Needs input_ column should be tagged with an appropriate label that describes what input is required: